Noah-Samawi/ci-swag/README.md

 <img src="./documentation/images/features/profilepage.png">
 </details>

-### My Course Page
+### My Courses Page

-The my course page gives authenticated users quick access to view there total purchased courses.
+The my courses page gives authenticated users quick access to view there total purchased courses.
 It shows a list of all program preview cards for courses that have been purchased in their order history.

 <details><summary>Profile</summary>
 <img src="./documentation/images/features/mycourses.png">